SilasReinagel/silasreinagel.github.io/static/delivering/C6_agile_good_and_bad.md

 ## Chapter Review Questions
 1. What started the Agile revolution?
 2. What are the four key principles of Agile?
-3. What are the three biggest benefits of Agile?
+3. What are the three most significant benefits of Agile?